ChrisAntley1/Speak-to-Lichess/README.md

 Some command help: https://docs.google.com/spreadsheets/d/1g6cGDRYvjGPj2gqeEMUVYwbZG3xjz_SrX_2q9z0Tsxo/edit?usp=sharing

-  Takes advantage of Lichess's optional text input box for SAN format moves.
-SAN format requires user to press 'enter' to submit their move.

-  Uses Lichess's Board API to (automatically!) submit UCI format moves in rapid, classical, and correspondence games.
-Requires API token which can be added in the options page.

-  Uses the Web Speech API to process spoken word into chess moves (with a little extra processing by the extension to more accurately recognize moves).

-## Instructions
+## How to Use

 **To specify the letter of a square, you must say a word that begins with that letter, such as "delta" for the d column.
 The dictation software is very bad at understanding individual letters!**

 **Does not support the word "to"!
-Commands such as "bishop to hotel five" will be interpreted as "bishop 2 hotel 5", and will submit the move "b2h5".**
+Commands such as "knight to hotel five" will be interpreted as "knight 2 hotel 5", and will submit the move "n2h5".**

 ### SAN format moves, in any time format